Mark Twain Country

 The Serene Chemung Rivers

-Take in the breathtaking views of the Chemung River, a tributary of the Susquehanna River and used as a famous trade route between the Native Americans and settlers in the area.
+Take in the breathtaking views of the Chemung River, a tributary of the Susquehanna River that was used as a famous trade route between Native Americans and settlers.
 During warmer months, the river is perfect for a day of kayaking.

 Tanglewood Nature Center

-Tanglewood Nature Center and Museum offers visitors free access to over 10 miles of hiking trails, exhibits and programs on environmental education.
-Tanglewood also houses over 40 live animals, both native and exotic.
+Tanglewood Nature Center and Museum offers visitors free access to over 10 miles of hiking trails, exhibits, and environmental education programs.
+The center also houses over 40 live animals, both native and exotic.
 The Center is committed to local preservation efforts.

 Soaring in the Sky

 Witness the beauty of the Chemung Valley from a bird’s eye view while riding as a passenger in a motorless glider plane with Harris Hill Soaring Corporation.
-Be sure to stop at the National Soaring Museum to view the beautiful, finely-crafted sailplanes that trace the history of motor less flight from its founding in the 1930s right here on Harris Hill to the present day gliding, along with many other aviation artifacts.
+Be sure to stop at the National Soaring Museum to view the beautiful, finely crafted sailplanes that trace the history of motorless flight from its founding in the 1930s on Harris Hill to the present-day gliding, along with many other aviation artifacts.

 Views and Great Food at the Hill Top Inn

 Take in a glorious sunset over the Chemung Valley from this historic restaurant and inn.
-Established in 1933 on the top of Jerusalem Hill, Hill Top Inn is situated on the knoll where Samuel Clemens visualized many of his most famous works, which is why today the perspective from Hill Top Inn is often referred to as “the view that inspired Mark Twain.”
+Established in 1933 on the top of Jerusalem Hill, Hill Top Inn is situated on the knoll where Samuel Clemens visualized many of his most famous works.
+Today, the perspective from Hill Top Inn is often referred to as “the view that inspired Mark Twain.”